borisdayma/docs/docs/frameworks/tensorflow.md

 wandb.init(config=tf.FLAGS, tensorboard=True)
 ```

+## Custom Metrics

+If you need to log additional custom metrics that aren't being logged to tensorboard, you can call `wandb.log` in your code with the same step argument that tensorboard is using: i.e. `wandb.log({"custom": 0.8}, step=global_step)`

+## TensorFlow Hook

 If you want more control over what get's logged, WandB also provides a hook for TensorFlow estimators.
 It will log all `tf.summary` values in the graph.

 ```python